-The Culture Account of the CR (see also chapter 7.1) breaks down private expenditures on culture into household expenditures on culture and other private sources of funding for culture (from for-profit organisations, i.e. businesses, and non-profit organisations).
+The Culture Account of the CR (see also chapter 3.5.1., 6.3. and 7.1.1.) breaks down private expenditures on culture into household expenditures on culture and other private sources of funding for culture (from for-profit organisations, i.e. businesses, and non-profit organisations).

 The current tax system in the CR is not especially supportive of philanthropy or patronage.
-The system advantages sponsors over donors (see chapter 4.1.4).
+The system advantages sponsors over donors.
 The costs of promotion and advertising are tax deductible costs and sponsors can apply the full sum to their tax base.
-The deductible “gifts” item, however, is limited as a percentage of the tax base.
+The deductible ‘gifts’” item, however, is limited as a percentage of the tax base.
 In practice this means that sponsorships are realised in the form of contracts on advertising, cooperation, the lease of space, rather than as direct donations.
-Patronage is not adequately dealt within in legislation in the CR.
+Patronage is not adequately dealt with in legislation in the CR.
 Despite this, however, the situation is currently changing.
-Alls sorts of new patrons are emerging that support music festivals, orchestras, and galleries.
-For example, the Strings of Autumn music festival already covers a portion of its costs through fundraising; the National Theatre, like other theatres, and the Czech Philharmonic have established their own patronage clubs.
-Philanthropist MedaMládková built up a respected institution, Kampa Museum, from private sources, as did the founders of DOX and Meet factory arts centres and Jazz Dock music club in Prague, but examples can be found in other towns across the Czech Republic.
+All sorts of new patrons are emerging that support music festivals, orchestras, and galleries.
+For example, the Strings of Autumn Music Festival already covers a portion of its costs through fundraising; the National Theatre, like other theatres, and the Czech Philharmonic have established their own patronage club – Czech Philharmonic Dynamic Club.
+Philanthropist MedaMládková built up a respected institution, Kampa Museum, from private sources, as did the founders of DOX and Meetfactory arts centres and the Jazz Dock Music Club in Prague, but examples can be found in other towns across the whole Czech Republic.

-One of the provisions in the State Cultural Policy for 2015-2020 is to identify in cooperation with the regions and municipalities suitable projects for Public Private Partnership (PPP).
+One of the provisions in the State Cultural Policy for 2015-2020 was to identify, in cooperation with the regions and municipalities, suitable projects for Public Private Partnerships (PPP).
 However, there is a generally sceptical attitude towards developing PPP projects in the field of culture.
 The only well-known PPP project in the field of culture to date is the project for the construction of the National Technical Library.
-The project was backed by the financial Sekyra Group, which secured not just the necessary investments but also the construction, engineering work, documentation and technical oversight.
-Construction of the building was finance as a long-term mortgage payable to 2014.
+The project was backed by the financial Sekyra Group, which secured not just the necessary investments but also the construction, engineering work, documentation, and technical oversight.
+Construction of the building was financed as a long-term mortgage payable to 2014.
 The library is a unique structure with an original architectural design and modern services for library visitors.
 It opened in the autumn of 2009.

 |Sector||Private sector in total|